Lithium aluminium hydride: Preparation

-which proceeds in a high yield.
 LiCl is removed by filtration from an ethereal solution of LAH, with subsequent precipitation of LAH to yield a product containing around 1 wt% LiCl.

 An alternative preparation starts from LiH, and metallic Al instead of AlCl3.
 Catalyzed by a small quantity of TiCl_{3} (0.2%), the reaction proceeds well using dimethylether as solvent.
 This method avoids the cogeneration of salt.